In this post, we reveal whether the Copper Zap is legit or a hoax that you should avoid. Read on to learn more!

-Is Copper Zap Really Effective in Curing the Common Cold?
+Is Copper Zap Really Effective in Curing or Preventing the Common Cold?

 Now that we understand how Copper Zap works in relation to bacteria and viruses, we can understand that it cannot eliminate a virus as powerful as COVID-19.
 However, the common cold virus is a lot easier for the human body to develop immunity over, and the virus has long been one that could easily be conquered.
-Does this mean that buying Copper Zap on Amazon means it does what its sellers claim it can do and you can actually be cured of the common cold through the sheer power of contact with copper?
+Does this mean that Copper Zap does what some claim it can do and you can actually be cured of the common cold through the sheer power of contact with copper?

-So, if Copper Zap doesn’t actually “cure” the cold virus when applied to the base of the nose, why do a lot of positive Copper Zap reviews still exist of this product online?
-Why are people claiming that their runny noses and fevers are suddenly cured?
+So, if Copper Zap doesn’t actually “cure” a cold virus that has taken hold when inserted into the nose, why do some Copper Zap reviews say it does?
 Well, according to the Sun Journal, this could boil down to a good old placebo effect.
 Yes, simply believing in a cure can prompt a psychological response that triggers your immune system to combat viruses, especially one as simple as the common cold.
-So, following this line of logic, Copper Zap is not actually responsible for these people getting cured from their colds, but the belief that Copper Zap can do so made all the difference for them.
+So, following this line of logic, Copper Zap may not actually be responsible for these people getting cured from their colds, but the belief that Copper Zap can do so made all the difference for them.

-Is there even a cure for the cold at all?
-Unfortunately, we’re still at a standstill.
+In terms of a cure for the common cold, we’re still at a standstill.
 There is no discovered cure for the common cold, and it simply takes a healthy immune system to recover from it.
 This means that you’ll still need to eat healthy, drink lots of water, stay at home, wear a surgical mask if around others, and get lots of rest like every other sick patient.
 All you have to do is rely on your body’s own capacity to heal you from the virus, and let your immune system work its magic!

 Dangers of Using Copper Zap

-Now that we’ve debunked the alleged effectiveness of the Copper Zap, it’s time to talk about the dangers of using the product to potentially cure any disease you might have, or relying on it too much for your recovery.
+Now that we’ve debunked the alleged effectiveness of the Copper Zap, it’s time to talk about the dangers of using the product to potentially prevent or cure any illness, or relying on it too much for your recovery.
 Please keep in mind the following dangers of using this product.